robertZaufall/mindmanager_ai/readme.md

 pip install --upgrade pywin32
 ```
 Macros can be registered directly by merging the `macro_registration.reg` to the registry.
 Hint: view order in Mindmanager is sorted by the GUIDs.
 All macros can then be executed using the context menu of topics (right mouse button click).

 ![Registry](doc/windows_registry.png)

 Macros can also be executed by the Macro Editor.
-The macros are similar but the action parameter:
+The macros are similar but the action parameter.

 ![Automator](doc/windows_macroeditor.png)

 ### MACOS